Second VisionSecond Vision

 • Why MBTI and similar tests have fundamental limitations

-• How to transition from personality labels to genuine self-awareness
+• How to move from personality labels to a signal-based read on how you think

 The Problem with MBTI